 - key money (reikin), a non-refundable (!) gratuity paid to your landlord

 - agent’s fee (chūkai tesū-ryo)

 - insurance premium for furnishings (songai hoken-ryo)

 So make sure you have enough money in your bank account.
-Once you have moved into a new flat and changed your address, don’t forget to report this to your local government office to update your Resident Card or Alien Registration Card.
+Once you have moved into a new flat and changed your address, don’t forget to report this to your local government office to update your Resident Card.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.